+Selected Object Context Menu (on Workspace Object Icons):

+Note that when several objects icons are selected, the context menu on any of those selected objects includes operations which apply to all of the selected objects.

+The following operations will be added to the Object Context Menu:

+Show as Object Icon Group*

+Add to Object Icon Group >> (submenu): New Group, <existing group 1>, …

+Remove from Object Icon Group*

+*These operations are visible only if the object selection includes objects which are currently members of an Object Icon Group.

+When an Object Icon Group is “collapsed”, its member object icons are hidden.
+Such objects’ context menus will of course not be available.
+It will be necessary to expand an Object Icon Group in order to access context menu operations which are available only on the simulation object context menu, e.g. creating new links between objects.

+Object Icon Group Context Menu (NEW)

+The context menu for the new Object Icon Groups will contain the following operations.
+Note that an Object Icon Group’s icon is shown only when the group is in the collapsed state.

+Show as Individual Object Icons

+Open Object Icon Group …

+Open Member Objects >> (submenu) …

+Delete Object Icon Group

+Object Icon Group Workspace Object List Context Menu (NEW)

+Object Icon Groups will always have an item within the Workspace Object List, regardless of whether the group is expanded or collapsed.
+So both “expand” and “collapse” operations can be made available here.
+These workspace object list items will have the following context menu operations:

+[Radio Button] Show as Object Icon Group

+[Radio Button] Show as Individual Object Icons

+Open Object Icon Group …

+Workspace Menu

+The Workspace’s “Workspace” menu currently starts with these two submenus:

+Objects >> …

+Slots >> …

+A new “Object Icon Groups” submenu will be added below these two for operations on the workspace selections.
+These operations will be conditionally enabled based on the selection.

+Add Selected Objects to Object Icon Group >> (submenu): New Group, <existing group 1>, …

+Remove Selected Objects from Object Icon Groups

+Delete Selected Object Icon Groups

 Object Group icons will have a set of context menu operations different from those of the simulation object context menu.
 This is an extensive menu, it should probably also be in the menu bar.
 Unless otherwise noted, the following operations are presented as context menu operations on the Object Group icon:

-Additional Create Object Group: context menu operation on the workspace.
-All currently selected objects are made members of the group.
-Selected objects which are a member of another group are quietly removed from that other group.

-Expand / Collapse Group ... (two radio button).

-Add Object to Group.
-This could be implemented with either or both:

-dragging an object icon over to an object group icon.

-context menu operation on simulation objects ... submenu of object groups.

-Remove Object from Group ... submenu of member objects.

-Open (Member) Object ... submenu of member objects.

-Edit Group Name.

-Delete Object Group ... (with confirmation).
-This will not cause the member simulation objects to be deleted.

-It will be necessary to "Expand" an Object Group in order to access context menu operations which are available only on the simulation object context menu, e.g. creating new links between objects.

-Display Provisions:
+Additional Display Provisions:

-We will initially provide only a single icon to represent Object Groups.

-The tooltip on the Object Group Icon will list the member simulation objects.
+The tooltip on the Object Icon Group Icon will list the member simulation objects.

-The simulation object icon tooltip (which currently shows just the name of the object) will also include, in parentheses, the name of the Object Group of which it is a member (if it is a member of a group).
+The simulation object icon tooltip (which currently shows just the name of the object) will also include, in parentheses, the name of the Object Icon Group of which it is a member (if it is a member of a group).

-When an Object Group is collapsed:
+When an Object Icon Group is collapsed:

 Its individual member object icons are hidden.

-Links between the group's objects and other objects (not in the group) are drawn to the Object Group icon.
+Links between the group's objects and other objects (not in the group) are drawn to the Object Icon Group icon.

 Links between the group's objects are not drawn (of course).

-Advanded Display Provisions (to be considered):

-Distinct icon appearances for the Expanded and Collapsed states of an Object Group.
-Perhaps the Expanded state would be shown as partially transparent (faded) (or grey).

-When mousing over an expanded Object Group Icon, a yellow halo is drawn around its member objects' icons.
+Objects in the group maintain their workspace position information

+Object list on workspace shows object groups.
+When selected the group icon is highlighted (usual behavior).
+If expanded, all the objects in the group are highlighted.

+When an object name is selected on list, if the object is in a group that is collapsed, the group object is highlighted.
+If the group is not collapsed, the usual behavior exists.

 Additional Behavioral Provisions:

 Object Group icons will be selectable, and can visually be part of a multiple simulation object selection.
 Multiple simulation object and Object Group selections can be dragged to reposition them on the workspace.